-Carryover deduction appreciated stock contributed to a private foundation prior to January 1, 2002 - If deducting a charitable contribution carryover of appreciated stock donated to a private operating foundation made prior to January 1, 2002, and the fair market value allowed for federal purposes is larger than the basis allowed for California purposes, enter the difference as a negative number on line 41.
+Carryover Deduction of Appreciated Stock Contributed to a Private Foundation prior to January 1, 2002 - If deducting a charitable contribution carryover of appreciated stock donated to a private operating foundation prior to January 1, 2002, and the fair market value allowed for federal purposes is larger than the basis allowed for California purposes, enter the difference as a negative number on line 41.

-Interest on loans from utility companies - Taxpayers are allowed a tax deduction for interest paid or incurred on a public utility company financed loan that is used to purchase and install energy efficient equipment or products, including zoneheating products for a qualified residence located in California.
+Interest on Loans from Utility Companies - Taxpayers are allowed a tax deduction for interest paid or incurred on a public utility company financed loan that is used to purchase and install energy efficient equipment or products, including zone-heating products for a qualified residence located in California.
 Federal law has no equivalent deduction.
 Enter the amount as a positive number on line 41.

-Private mortgage insurance (PMI) - If you took the deduction on federal Schedule A (Form 1040), line 13, then subtract the same amount on line 41.
+Private Mortgage Insurance (PMI) - If you took the deduction on federal Schedule A (Form 1040), line 13, then subtract the same amount on line 41.

-Claim of right - If you had to repay an amount that you included in your income in an earlier year, because at the time you thought you had an unrestricted right to it, you may be able to deduct the amount repaid from your income for the year in which you repaid it.
-Or, if the amount you repaid is more than \$3,000, you may take a credit against your tax for the year in which you repaid it, whichever results
+Claim of Right - If you had to repay an amount that you included in your income in an earlier year, because at the time you thought you had an unrestricted right to it, you may be able to deduct the amount repaid from your income for the year in which you repaid it.
+Or, if the amount you repaid is more than \$3,000, you may take a credit against your tax for the year in which you repaid it, whichever results in the least tax.

-If the amount repaid was not taxed by California, then no deduction or credit is
+If the amount repaid was not taxed by California, then no deduction or credit is allowed.

-If you claimed a credit for the repayment on your federal tax return and are deducting the repayment for California, enter the allowable deduction as a positive amount on Schedule CA (540NR), line 41.
+If you claimed a credit for the repayment on your federal tax return and are deducting the repayment for California, enter the allowable deduction as a positive amount on Schedule CA (540), line 41.
 Deductions of \$3,000 or less are subject to the 2% federal AGI limit.

-If you deducted the repayment on your federal tax return and are taking a credit for California, enter the amount of the federal deduction as a negative amount on Schedule CA (540NR), line 41.
+If you deducted the repayment on your federal tax return and are taking a credit for California, enter the amount of the federal deduction as a negative amount on Schedule CA (540), line 41.
 To help you determine whether to take a credit or deduction, see the Repayment section of federal Publication 525, Taxable and Nontaxable Income.
 Remember to use the California tax rate in your computations.
-If you choose to take the credit instead of the deduction for California, add the credit amount on line 85, the total payment line, of the Long Form 540NR.
+If you choose to take the credit instead of the deduction for California, add the credit amount on line 75, the total payment line, of the Form 540.
 To the left of the total, write "IRC 1341" and the amount of the credit.